TheSoulOfCorn/nerf_mipnerf_test/README.md

 ## FOR MILESTONE2
 - 11/1  mipnerf code is updated
+- 11/2  updated mipnerf rendered video with zoom-in, sorry for the transition is not very smooth.
+I basically generate video with two different camera positions.
+A smooth transition video may be polished with new position generation code later.

 #### before start
 > This is a nerf & mipnerf implementation based on torch/torchlightning, mostly only supporting real scene (LLFF and 360° data).